Constraints on symplectic quasi-states: Constructing the embedding

 \subsection{Embedding cubes}

 The goal in this section is to prove \begin{thm} Let $(M,\omega)$ be a closed symplectic manifold of dimension $2n$ and let $\mu$ be a Borel probability measure on $M$.
-Then for each $\epsilon > 0$ there exists a finite disjoint union $W$ of congruent open cubes in $\R^{2n}$, and a symplectic embedding $\iota \fc W \hookrightarrow M$ such that $\mu\big(M\setminus\iota(W)\big) < \epsilon$. \end{thm} The idea is to first cut out of $M$ a closed set of zero measure, such that its complement decomposes into a finite number of open sets which are small enough to be symplectomorphic to open subsets of $\R^{2n}$, and then to cover each such open set by a finite number of carefully chosen symplectically embedded cubes whose total measure is $>1-\epsilon$.
+Then for each $\epsilon > 0$ there exists a finite disjoint union $W$ of congruent open cubes in $\R^{2n}$, and a symplectic embedding $\iota \fc W \hookrightarrow M$ such that $\mu\big(M\setminus\iota(W)\big) < \epsilon$. \end{thm} The idea is to first cut out of $M$ a closed set of zero measure, such that its complement decomposes into a finite number of open sets which are small enough to be symplectomorphic to open subsets of $\R^{2n}$.
+Then inside each such open subset we construct a collection of carefully chosen pairwise disjoint symplectically embedded open cubes, such that their total measure is $>1-\epsilon$.
 We refer the reader to \cite[Section 6.1]{Schlenk_Embeddings_problems} for a proof in case $\mu$ is the normalized Lebesgue measure corresponding to the volume form $\omega^{\wedge\frac12\dim M}$.

 A \tb{Darboux ball} in a symplectic manifold is an open subset symplectomorphic to an open Euclidean ball. \begin{prop} Let $(M,\omega)$ be a closed symplectic manifold and let $\mu$ be a Borel probability measure on $M$.
 Then there is a decomposition $M = C \sqcup \bigsqcup_{i=1}^k U_i$, where $C\subset M$ is closed, $U_1,\dots,U_k\subset M$ are open, $\mu(C) = 0$, and each $U_i$ is contained in a Darboux ball. \end{prop} \begin{proof} Fix a finite cover $\cV$ of $M$ by Darboux balls.
 Without loss of generality we can assume that $M$ is given as a submanifold in some $\R^N$.
 We equip $M$ with the metric induced from the $\ell^\infty$ metric $d$.
 Let $\delta$ be a Lebesgue number for $\cV$ relative to this induced metric, that is for each $x \in M$, $B_x(\delta)\cap M$ is contained in one of the members of $\cV$.